 The sharp ice and frigid water jolted him back to life.
 He sat up, wiping mud from his eyes and blood from his nostrils.
 He checked his arms, legs, and ribs for damage, but nothing felt broken.
 Cold water puddled in his trousers.
 His warm coat and socks were soaked through.
 One glove had gone missing somewhere and—damn!—his camera bag spewed its contents halfway down the gulley.

 Groaning, Howland pulled himself to his feet.
 His wet boots slipped on the smooth pebbles as he climbed, but he managed to drag his battered body from the brook.
 He searched the moonlit hillside for his camera kit, press credentials, traveling papers, and the dented tin of glass plate negatives.

 He gave the tin a gentle shake.
-The fragile plates seemed secure—no doubt a few were cracked, but not all of them sounded broken.
+No doubt a few were cracked, but not all the fragile plates sounded broken.
 With luck, he’d make it back to his hostel with enough material to complete his assignment.

 If not, he’d be sacked.

 Howland stuffed his camera bag with what he’d been able to salvage from the fall.
 He slung the leather pack over his shoulder and set off through the forest.
 To make the best of a dreadful situation, he followed the frozen brook between the pines.
 Surely, by following water, he’d eventually come upon a mill, or a farm, or an abbey.
 A quaint little village, perhaps.

 After a mile or so, the smell of sap and wet earth gave way to smoke.
 Howland picked up his pace.
 Every step was agony, but he fought against spasming muscles and numb extremities.
 He was so cold, so wet.
 His lungs burned.
 His nose and ears stung.
 Sweat that gathered on his upper lip froze almost immediately.
 Each time he swiped a hand across his face, Howland swore he stripped a layer of flesh away.